dereklmc/Simple-DFS/README.md

 * old owner uploads contents
 * server acknowledges upload
 * server replies to new owner with contents

 If the current owner could be contacted directly, the client requesting ownership just needs to contact the server for the owner and the next owner, resulting in four network events.
 A similar system is used in xFS and later, resarch distributed file systems, which have a higher performance.
 This also would simplify the state machine on both client and server and handling deadlock might be simpler.

+The wait-for-writeback on the server is sort of a spin loop.
+All threads waiting in this loop wake up each iteration and check if they can proceed.
+This is inefficient.
+If the synchronized keyword could be eliminated and a queue of waiting threads could be used with some sort of signaling mechanisim, it might improve performance with the wait.